INSTRUCTIONS FOR COURIER PICK UP

 - You as the SAMPLE SUBMITTER are responsible for insuring sample viability, tracking your samples, and picking up test results and supplies ordered from the pick up site.
 THE PICK UP SITE WILL NOT TRACK YOUR SAMPLES FOR YOUR FACILITY.

-2. Place the labeled primary container (blood collection tube, serum transport tube, etc.) into a biohazard bag with absorbent material and cushioning material, close and place the test request form into the outside pouch.
+2. Wrap the labeled primary container (blood collection tube, serum transport tube, tubed media, etc.) with protective cushioning and absorbent material and put it into a biohazard bag.
+Seal the biohazard bag and and insert the test request form into the outside pouch.
 The biohazard bag is the secondary packaging.

-3. If sending a culture plate, tape the plate closed, place the labeled culture plate into a biohazard bag with absorbent material, close and place the test request form into the outside pouch.
+3. When submitting a culture plate, ensure the plate is labeled and tape the plate closed.
+Wrap the culture plate in absorbent material and put it into a biohazard bag.
+Seal the biohazard bag and insert the test request form into the outside pouch.

-5. Place bagged samples into a WPHL canister and place in the appropriate storage location for the courier (refrigerator, counter, etc.) Reminder: If you have a suspect select agent please call the WPHL before submission.
+4. Insert bagged samples into a WPHL canister and deliver it to the appropriate storage location for the courier (refrigerator, counter, etc.) Reminder: If you have a suspect select agent please call the Wyoming Preparedness Laboratory for guidance prior to submission.

-6. Multiple samples can be put into one WPHL canister but ensure adequate padding or cushioning between tubes and don’t over pack.
+5. Multiple samples can be put into one WPHL canister but ensure adequate cushioning between tubes and don’t over pack.

-9. General recommendation: DON’T send samples that must be kept refrigerated or frozen on a Friday.
-If refrigerated or frozen samples must be sent on a Friday please call the WPHL ahead of time so a plan can be made to ensure the sample temperature is maintained.
+7. General recommendation: DO NOT send samples that must be kept refrigerated or frozen on a Friday or before holidays.
+If refrigerated or frozen samples must be sent on a Friday or before a holiday, please call the WPHL before sample submission so appropriate delivery arrangements can be made to maintain sample temperatures.

-Proper labeling and paperwork is very important and will help ensure your specimens are processed and tested in a timely manner:
+Proper paperwork and labeling is very important and will help ensure your specimens are processed and tested in a timely manner:

-1. Each sample must have a WPHL test request form, the form must be filled out completely
+1. Each sample must have a WPHL laboratory Requisition Form.
+The form must be filled out completely.

 Logging of daily samples: